 Booking an appointment

-A death should normally be registered within five days (unless a coroner is investigating the circumstances leading to a death).
-The death must be registered at the Register Office in the district where the death occurred.
+A death should be registered within five days (unless a coroner is investigating the circumstances leading to a death).

-If you prefer, you can register a death in any other Register Office and the Registrar will send details on to us.
-However this may delay the funeral.
+You can also register a death in any other Register Office in England and Wales.
+The Registrar will send the details on to us, although this may delay the funeral.

 Who can register a death?

 - A person arranging the funeral (not the undertaker)

 You must bring the medical certificate issued by the doctor.
 Without this certificate the Registrar will not be able to register the death.
 If the death has been reported to the Coroner’s Office they will advise you what to do.

 It is also helpful if you bring the deceased person’s birth certificate or passport to help check spellings, marriage certificate (if applicable) and medical card.

 Tell Us Once

 This is an optional service and is free of charge.
 We will contact a number of government departments and local council services to let them know about the death for you.
 See FAQ's for more information about Tell Us Once.